lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

 During the subpass, the color attachments will be in the `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` layout while the depth attachment will be in the `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL` layout.
 With that information we can describe the subpass by filling up a `VkSubpassDescription` structure.

 Now we need to define the subpass dependencies.
 Prior to describing them, we will clarify some concepts.
 We will not be creating separate sets of attachments per swap chain image.
 This would consume too much memory in our GPU.
 Therefore, we need to prevent the output attachments to be written concurrently per different render loops.
-While we are using the attachments in the lighting render phase, we do not want them to be modified by the next geometry render phase.
+While we are using the attachments in the lighting render phase, we do not want them to be modified by the next loop in the geometry render phase.
 Let's review how the dependencies are defined:

 ```java
 public class GeometryRenderPass {
     ...